stephenmckinney/vimfiles/README.md

 ### Vim Plugins

+*The below are installed by following the steps in the [Install](#install) section.*

 * [NeoBundle.vim](https://github.com/Shougo/neobundle.vim) to manage [a laundry list of Vim plugins](https://github.com/stephenmckinney/vimfiles/blob/master/vim/plugin.vim)
 * My own Vim plugins and forks:
     * [Solarized Vim theme](https://github.com/stephenmckinney/vim-colors-solarized) with opinionatedly better support for Ruby, Omnicompletion, ShowMarks, Command-T, and CtrlP
     * [Solarized Powerline theme](https://github.com/stephenmckinney/vim-solarized-powerline) to bring Solarized to the statusbar
     * [dochub.vim](https://github.com/stephenmckinney/vim-dochub) for HTML, CSS, JavaScript, jQuery, and PHP documentation
     * [ultisnips-snippets](https://github.com/stephenmckinney/ultisnips-snippets) for Textmate-like snippets that focus on Ruby, Rails, and RSpec & friends

+#### ri/rdoc Documentation

+ri docs are required for [ri.vim](https://github.com/danchoi/ri.vim).

+In order to conserve space, RVM does not automatically generate and install each Ruby's ri / rdoc documentation.

+Provided you have not cleaned up the extracted sources for all currently installed Rubies by executing 'rvm cleanup all' then you can install the docs for **all** currently installed Rubies by executing:

+    rvm all do rvm docs generate all

+See [RVM docs](https://rvm.io/rubies/docs) for further details.

 ## Moar